 Emergency Lighting Guide: Ensuring Safety During Power Outages

-Emergency lighting plays a critical role in maintaining safety during unexpected power outages, guiding occupants safely out of buildings and ensuring compliance with fire safety regulations.
-Effective emergency lighting is not just a legal requirement—it’s essential for safeguarding lives during an emergency.
-This article explores the importance of this safety feature, its function in evacuation procedures, and how businesses can implement reliable systems.
+Emergency lighting and signage play a critical role in maintaining safety during unexpected power outages, guiding occupants safely out of buildings and ensuring compliance with UK fire safety regulations.

 Why is Emergency Lighting Important?